 She displayed her knowledge of piloting a TARDIS when aiding The Doctor escape.
-She was appalled at the murder she was seeing of the survivors of the cataclasm.
-Then They discovered that there were Chancellery Guards murdering the survivors of the cataclism.
+She was appalled at the murder she was seeing of the survivors of the cataclysm.
+Then they discovered that there were Chancellery Guards murdering the survivors of the cataclysm.
 (The Crucible of Souls)

 River still had her battered diary of her life with The Doctor.
 She tried to use it to find The Doctor’s place in his timeline, but realised he was a far younger version who neither knew nor trusted her.
 (Silence in the Library)